whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 For many people, selfishness seems normal and unremarkable, but it is a poison for healthy communities and nations.
 To avoid selfishness, your community must learn to hold good boundaries.

-Many people are not ready to live in healthy community for various reasons.
-Some people won't see the value in healthy communities.
+Many people are not ready to live in healthy communities for various reasons.
+Some people won't see the value in them.
 Infiltrators will pretend to want community but actually try to sabotage it.
 Others will want community but aren't really committed to the depth of personal growth needed to show up in a good way.
-These people need to be prevented from joining the community, or evicted if they are allowed in, at least until they are willing to change their ways.
+These people need to be prevented from joining the community, or evicted if they are allowed in, at least until they change their ways.

 Other people honestly want to live in a healthy community, but they've learned bad habits and sometimes they act hurtfully.
 But they are committed to personal growth, and when they are approached respectfully they change their ways and show up better.